cbrown11/PlatformContactExample/README.md

 ### Country Service (instead of Package Library)

 I made a country package library which the Platform Schema references.
-However this could be a simple API in its own right, especially if the data would change and not be statuc
+However this could be a simple API in its own right, especially if the data would change and not be static

 This can be changed in the Platform.GatewayAPI, without effecting anything up stream or the other services.